signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 # Poco Exchange

+This package defines abstractions related to serialization and deserialization of Poco.
+Poco are the **roots of serialization**, they bootstrap the serialization and deserialization process.

 ## Serializers and Deserializers
 Serialization and/or deserialization support are typically implemented in independent packages (the "Package First" approach) but of course nothing prevents a direct implementation in a specific solution.